UCR-Research-Computing/UCR-Research-Computing.github.io/pages/about.md

 ### Core Team Dynamics

-- **Director of Research Computing**: The Director orchestrates the development, deployment, and management of research computing services across UCR.
+- **AD of Research Computing**: Chuck Forsyth; The AD orchestrates the development, deployment, and management of research computing services across UCR.
 This pivotal role involves harmonizing the efforts of the research computing team with the needs and goals of the university's research community.

-- **Student Workers**:
-  - **Matthew Chung**: As a research facilitator and system administrator, Matthew is instrumental in assisting with the technical aspects of research computing.
-He also leads the student High-Performance Computing (HPC) Club, engaging students across disciplines in the exploration and application of HPC concepts.
-  - **Keerthi**: Serving as a programmer, Keerthi contributes to the team by developing software solutions that enhance UCR's research computing infrastructure.
-Both Matthew and Keerthi, as student workers, embody the spirit of innovation and dedication that drives the research computing team forward.

 - **Lead Research Facilitator**: Bart Kats, in his role as Lead Research Facilitator, is vital in providing expertise and support to researchers.
 By guiding access to computational resources and delivering tailored training, Bart ensures that researchers can effectively leverage technology in their work.